 Bulova sets up its first plant dedicated to the production of watch components and their assembly into jeweled movements in Bienne, Switzerland.

 During World War I, the convenience of wristwatches (as opposed to pocket watches) is discovered.
-In 1919 Bulova introduces the first full line of men's jeweled wristwatches.
+Bulova sells some of the first mens 'wristwatches' in America, featuring high grade Swiss movements.

 The name Bulova Watch Company, Inc. is adopted.
 Bulova perfects a new concept in the watch industry with total standardization of parts.
 Every part of a Bulova watch is made with such precision (standardized to the ten thousandth part of an inch) that it is interchangeable with the same part in any other Bulova watch.
 This revolutionizes the servicing of watches.

-Bulova unveils the first full line of ladies' watches, including diamond-accented pieces.
+Bulova unveils the first full line of men's wristwatches.
 In the same year, President Calvin Coolidge presents a Bulova watch to Stanley "Bucky" Harris player-manager of the World Series-winning Washington Senators.
 Bulova designs a new watch in honor of the occasion and names it the "President."

 Bulova produces the nation's first radio commercial, "At the tone, it's 8 P.M., B-U-L-O-V-A, Bulova watch time."